srijibrockz95/springbootrestapiexample/README.md

 #### Steps to execute this Service and expose the Restful CRUD API for Employees (an example taken to enter Employee records):
-I. Right Click on this Git cloned Maven project --> click Run As --> Maven clean (target folder having deployment file (springbootrestapiexample.war) gets deleted)
+I. Right Click on this Git cloned Maven project --> click Run As --> Maven clean (optional, deployment target folder gets removed)

 <<---Do your neccessary code changes if any--->>